Russia steps up attacks across Ukraine's north, east, south - NewsBreak

 Russia steps up attacks across Ukraine's north, east, south

-Russian forces fired missiles and shells at cities and towns across Ukraine on Saturday after Russia's military announced it was stepping up its onslaught against its neighbor.
-Ukraine reported at least 17 more civilians killed.
+Kramatorsk, Ukraine (AP) — Russian forces fired missiles and shells at cities and towns across Ukraine on Saturday after Russia's military announced it was stepping up its onslaught against its neighbor.
+Ukrainian officials reported at least 17 more civilians killed.

 Russian Defense Minister Sergei Shoigu gave “instructions to further intensify the actions of units in all operational areas, in order to exclude the possibility of the Kyiv regime launching massive rocket and artillery strikes on civilian infrastructure and residents of settlements in the Donbas and other regions," his ministry said Saturday.